 We take a similar approach with our Graduation programs.
 As we mentioned a few times in the examples above, many of the decisions families make are short-term solutions to long-term issues.
 Eliminating the need for that decision goes a long way to reducing the impact of unexpected shocks and allowing people to maintain financial empowerment in the event of an emergency.

 This is a constant process of trial and error, and sometimes even incremental improvements still constitute a major success.
-In 2020, we’re at the precipice of a new food crisis, and we’re starting to move backwards in terms of progress to Zero Hunger.
+In 2022, in a renewed food crisis, we’ve moved backwards in terms of progress to Zero Hunger.
 But knowing the alternatives is one of the reasons we continue to do the work that we know will succeed, and find new and dynamic ways to even more success.

 *Many of these coping mechanisms are adapted from the World Food Programme’s Coping Strategies Index, which quantifies the level of food shortage based on how many, and how often, strategies are used in response to food insecurity.